alxlit/coffeescript-php/README.md

 to do all that work server side, where the choice to not use one language is, if not easy, at least available.

-#### Why is ParserGenerator included locally?
+#### What parser generator are you using?

+Since there's no PHP port of Bison (which the reference compiler uses), we're using a port of Lemon called [ParserGenerator](http://pear.php.net/package/PHP_ParserGenerator).

-The PEAR package is unmaintained and seems to be broken.
-In addition, some minor (undocumented) changes have been made to the parser template (Lempar.php) and the actual generator.
+It's included locally since the PEAR package is unmaintained and seems to be broken.
+In addition, some minor changes have been made to the parser template (Lempar.php) and the actual generator.

 ## Requirements